reb3cca0824/CS-361/readme.md

 # CS-361 Tab Organizer Chrome Extension

-A lightweight Manifest V3 Chrome extension that helps you group, name, and close browser tabs by topic—perfect for keeping your research or workflows organized.
+A lightweight Manifest V3 Chrome extension that helps you group, name, and close browser tabs by topic. perfect for keeping your research or workflows organized.

 ---